 The look, shape and style of the original Apple iPod ® personal media players is a good example of how a unique design can differentiate one product from a range of others.

-In the fashion industry, design refers to the overall visual appearance of a product, including visual features such as a skirt with ruffles or the cut or decorative pattern on a shirt.
+In the fashion industry, design refers to the overall visual appearance of a product, including visual features such as a skirt with ruffles or a shirt with a unique cut or decorative pattern.

 Examples of Australian registered designs: